 Another important aspect of health care services for those with Parkinson’s disease is to pay close attention to their medication routine and the factors that take time to help their symptoms as well.
 The caregiver should also be attentive enough to look into the progression of the medication and whether more dosing is required as the disease progresses.

 Get Professional Help

-If a loved one suffers from Parkinson’s, especially advanced stage Parkinson’s, they may develop further complications with time.
+If a loved one suffers from Parkinson’s, especially advanced-stage Parkinson’s, they may develop further complications with time.
 Without proper care, attention, and exercise, the disease advances, causing mobility issues.
 Getting help from a professional caregiver is advised in such cases.
-If you need caregiver services at the comfort of your home, contact Holistic Healthcare (Pvt.)
-Limited.
+If you need caregiver services at the comfort of your home, contact Holistic Healthcare Services.
 We have professional and trained staff that can take care of your loved one for you at the comfort of their home.
-Call us at 0300 8466333 to discuss the current state of your patient and how we can be of assistance.
+Call us at 03 111 678 679 to discuss the current state of your patient and how we can be of assistance.